-Jasper has all the gear and no idea.
+Rory has all the gear and no idea.

-But now, in full regalia; Le Chameau wellies, a Purdey gilet, tweed plus fours and his new Beretta slung nonchalantly over one shoulder, he holds forth with tales of a muddy childhood, and how he’s finally ‘come home’ to The Manor.
+Striding forth, in full regalia; Le Chameau wellies, a Purdey gilet, tweed plus fours and a new Beretta slung nonchalantly over one shoulder, he holds forth with tales of a muddy childhood, and how he’s finally ‘come home’ to The Manor.

 He fits right in.
 Being fired from JP Morgan was the best thing that ever happened to him.
 He’s only been in Stow-on-the-Wold a month and is already the life and soul.
 People guffaw with delight when he enters the local.

 The Manor is first rate, and after he’s wooed the chair of the planning committee, his landscaped golf course will really be something else.
 Rory has finally found his tribe.